getCUJO/QoOID/draft-ietf-ippm-qoo.md

 testing (UAT) of their application across a range of users, terminals, and network conditions to determine the terminal and network requirements that will meet the acceptability thresholds for a representative subset of their end-users.
+Performing UAT helps developers estimate what QoE new end-users are likely to experience based on the application's network performance requirements.
+These requirements can evolve and improve based on feedback from end-users, and in turn better inform the application's requirements towards the network.
 Some real world examples where 'acceptable levels' have been derived by application developers include:

 * Remote music collaboration: <20ms one-way latency {{JamKazam}}
-* Cloud gaming: >15Mbps downlink throughput and 80ms round-trip time (RTT) {{XboxNetReqs}} ( specific requirements vary by game and platform; see {{CSGO}} for an example study on the impact of latency on Counter Strike: Global Offensive)
+* Cloud gaming: >15Mbps downlink throughput and 80ms round-trip time (RTT) {{XboxNetReqs}} (specific requirements vary by game and platform; see {{CSGO}} for an example study on the impact of latency on Counter Strike: Global Offensive)
 * Virtual reality (VR): <20ms RTT from head motion to rendered update in VR ({{RFC9817}}; see {{G.1051}} for latency measurement and interactivity scoring)

 Note that developers of similar applications may have arrived at different figures.

-Performing UAT helps developers estimate what QoE new end-users are likely to experience based on the application's network performance requirements.
-These requirements can evolve and improve based on feedback from end-users, and in turn better inform the application's requirements towards the network.

 ### Requirements from Application and Platform Developers
-The framework needs to provide developers the ability to describe the quality-focused network performance requirements of their applications.
+The QoO framework needs to provide developers the ability to describe the quality-focused network performance requirements of their applications.
 The network performance requirements must include all relevant dimensions of network quality so that applications sensitive to different network quality dimensions can all evaluate the network accurately.
 Not all developers have